jazzband/django-newsletter/README.rst

 Translations
 ============
-All strings have been translated to German, French, English, Russian, Polish, Dutch, Italian, Arabic, Brazilian Portuguese, Icelandic and Czech with more languages on their way.
+Strings have been fully translated to a lot of languages with many more on their way.

+.. image:: https://www.transifex.com/projects/p/django-newsletter/resource/django/chart/image_png
+    :target: http://www.transifex.net/projects/p/django-newsletter/

 Contributions to translations are welcome through `Transifex <http://www.transifex.net/projects/p/django-newsletter/>`_.
 Strings will be included as soon as near-full coverage is reached.

-.. image:: https://www.transifex.com/projects/p/django-newsletter/resource/django/chart/image_png
-    :target: http://www.transifex.net/projects/p/django-newsletter/

 Compatibility
 =============